-The project: This is a collaborative research project designed to increase knowledge of the criminal prosecution of child sexual abuse (CSA) cases, the characteristics of cases that go forward to prosecution and the factors associated with case attrition.
-This project is designed to enhance current and foster new researcher-practitioner collaborations and research designed to understand how to increase successful prosecution of perpetrators while minimizing trauma to victims and families.
-In conjunction with prosecutor’s offices and community partners, we are identifying barriers to prosecution and developing best practice guidelines.
+This was a collaborative research project designed to increase knowledge of the criminal prosecution of child sexual abuse (CSA) cases, the characteristics of cases that go forward to prosecution, and the factors associated with case attrition.
+This project was designed to enhance current and foster new researcher-practitioner collaborations and research designed to understand how to increase the successful prosecution of perpetrators while minimizing trauma to victims and families.
+In conjunction with the prosecutor’s offices and community partners, the research team identified barriers to prosecution.

-JGBVR role: The goal of this NIJ funding initiative was to support criminal justice research and evaluation activities that include a researcher-practitioner partnership component and lead to better criminal justice policy, practice, and research, including for the participating practitioner partner.
-As such, it is designed to helping develop the principal investigator’s skill and interest in creating and sustaining criminal justice researcher-practitioner partnerships (all in addition to providing sound knowledge that will assist criminal justice practitioners and policymakers.)
-Thus, a key role for the JGBVR initiative and the participation of Dr Williams has been to mentor Prof. Block in developing justice system research and needed practitioner and community partnerships.
+The goal of this NIJ funding initiative was to support criminal justice research and evaluation activities that included a researcher-practitioner partnership component and lead to better criminal justice policy, practice, and research, including for the participating practitioner partner.
+As such, it was designed to develop the principal investigator’s skill and interest in creating and sustaining criminal justice researcher-practitioner partnerships (all in addition to providing sound knowledge that assisted criminal justice practitioners and policymakers.)
+Thus, a key role for the JGBVR initiative and the participation of Dr. Williams was to mentor Dr. Block in developing justice system research and needed practitioner and community partnerships.

 This project was supported by Award No. 2014-Mu-MU-0001awarded to the University of Massachusetts Lowell by the National Institute of Justice, Office of Justice Programs, U.S. Department of Justice.
 The opinions, findings, and conclusions or recommendations expressed in this publication/program/exhibition are those of the author(s) and do not necessarily reflect those of the Department of Justice.